thaddavis/auth-api/README.md

-# Reference project for how to test API with Postman and Jest
+# Reference project for how to test API's with Postman and Jest

 ## Additional Tips